Ed Grier: Career at Disney

-Career at VCU Business School
+Career at VCU Business School and SCU Leavey School of Business

 Grier was named dean of the Virginia Commonwealth University School of Business on February 8, 2010.
 On May 2, 2017, he took on an interim role as university’s "vice president for development and alumni relations.".
 He would serve in that role until the hiring of the new vice president, which was expected in the Summer of 2017.

-On April 6, 2021, Grier announced that he would be leaving VCU in June of 2021 to become the new dean of the business school at Santa Clara University.
+On April 6, 2021, Grier announced that he would be leaving VCU in June 2021 to become the new dean of the business school at Santa Clara University.

+On May 27, 2025, Grier announced that he would step down from his role as the dean of Leavey School of Business at Santa Clara University at the end of December 2025 and continue in a consultative capacity through June 2026.